AlekSi/talos-rfcs/002-key-management.md

 * Any private key exposed to unreproducible binaries is compromised
 * Any private key exposed to internet-connected memory is compromised
 * Any private key that can be used without physical consent is compromised
-* Any key pair without physical backups will become irrecoverable at any time
+* Any key pair will become irrecoverable at any time
 * Any public key not signed by peers or a well maintained CA is is an imposter
 * Any shared hardware that is not used with constant supervision is compromised